-Mineral Deposits In Sand Putting Greens
+Mineral Deposits in Sand Putting Greens

+Dr. Doug Soldat

-By Dr. Doug Soldat, Department of Soil Science, University of Wisconsin - Madison
+Department of Soil Science University of Wisconsin, Madison

-On Halloween this year, graduate student Glen Obear dressed up as a very busy guy and stood up in front of a fairly large audience to defend his Master's research in Soil Science.
-In a few more weeks, he'll do the same thing for his Entomology degree under Dr. Chris Williamson.
+On Halloween of 2013, graduate student Glen Obear dressed up as a very busy guy and stood up in front of a fairly large audience to defend his Master's research in Soil Science.
+A few weeks later, he did the same thing for his Entomology degree under Dr. Chris Williamson.
 Many of you know Glen from his three years here as a graduate student in the UW-Madison turf program.
-Glen's given several talks at Field Day and other educational events.
-He's also visited many golf courses around the state to collect soil samples or evaluate on-course research trials.
+Glen has given several talks at the UW Field Day and other educational events.
+He's also visited many golf courses around the state of Wisconsin to collect soil samples or evaluate on-course research trials.